-Now that you have read many science-filled facts for kid facts about Venus, you might want to earn more.
+Now that you have read many science-filled facts for kid facts about Venus, you might want to learn more.
 Let’s dig into some more details on kid facts about Venus.

 After knowing the temperature and composition of Venus, one might wonder what the climate is like on the surface of the planet.
 This section of kid facts about Venus will deal with the same.

-Light in blue and ultraviolet wavelengths are absorbed greatly by clouds in Venus.
-Few scientists suggest that there might be life or life would have existed there due to the presence of traces of water, However, it is difficult to find out the reality due to the presence of a thick atmosphere.
+Light in blue and ultraviolet wavelengths are absorbed greatly by the clouds on Venus.
+Few scientists suggest that there might be life or life would have existed there due to the presence of traces of water, However, it’s difficult to find out the reality due to the presence of a thick atmosphere.

 Having known interesting facts about Venus, one might wonder what makes Venus an interesting planet, that it’s often an area of interest for scientists.
 The following section in kid facts about Venus will answer that.

 COOL FACTS ABOUT VENUS:

 1. A year (224.7 days) is lesser than a day (243 Earth days) on Venus.